 The Device thing was the “last straw,” I should do something.

 On Memorial Day Weekend 2007, I went down to watch my old drum corps, the Empire Statesmen, rehearse.
 This is the corps that I performed with and instructed in the 1990’s.
 We played more patriotic music than any drum corps in the country.
 Some of the guys on the instructional staff and corps administration are dear friends with whom I’ve played “Battle Hymn of the Republic,” and “Yankee Doodle Dandy” while marching down Main Street USA hundreds of times.

 Their competitive field show for 2007 was a “Tribute to Maynard Ferguson,” who passed away in 2006.
 To any brass player of a certain age Maynard Ferguson is the Babe Ruth of powerhouse horn playing, and the Statesmen had the kind of talent and attitude to make it a multiple standing ovation presentation.

-One of the songs they played was “Taps for Maynard,” a very well done piece of music, and I certainly understand the story behind it, but I happen to know that Maynard Ferguson was Canadian, and I’m just not sure Taps is appropriate.
+One of the songs they played was “Taps for Maynard,” a very well done piece of music, and I certainly understand the story behind it, but I happen to know that Maynard Ferguson was Canadian and not a veteran, and I’m just not sure Taps is appropriate.

 It bothered me, and here’s why:

-There are hundreds of WWII vets dying every day and being buried to the sound of a BoomBox playing Taps, and the most patriotic drum corps in America is playing Taps for a Canadian.
+There are hundreds of WWII vets dying every day and being buried to the sound of a BoomBox playing Taps, and the most patriotic drum corps in America is playing Taps for a Canadian non veteran.

 Another reason it bothered me was my own guilt.
 I didn’t REALLY know if it’s appropriate to play Taps for a non-military non-American.
 And even if I did, I certainly hadn’t volunteered to play Taps for anyone, so who am I to talk?